webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 Other transforms allow you to reorient and reshape the pattern.
-In this example, ''scale(1.5) skewY(15) rotate(30)'' boosts the pattern's size, shears it into a diamond shape, and spins it:
+In this example, ''scale(1.5) skewY(15) rotate(30)'' boosts the pattern's size, shears it slightly into a diamond shape, and spins it:

 [[Image:svg_gfx_pattern_skewrot.png|300px]]